Sanjivani (2019 TV series): Plot

 Navratan Singh buys Sanjivani, leading to its reopening.
 Ishani has lost the zeal to live life.
 Navratan motivates Ishani to give life a second chance.
 Ishani sees Sid in a comatose condition.
 She is reminded of her past and goes numb.
 Sid regains his consciousness but has partially lost his memory.
 Ishani operates on him and he recalls everything.

-Sid exposes Ishani's relatives and reveals why he hadn't arrived to marry her.
+Sid exposes Ishani's relatives and reveals why he had not arrived to marry her.
 Ishani is left shocked.
 Navratan unites Ishani and Sid and this is how the show ends.